Timeslip (comics): Fictional character biography

-Trying to help Rina (and her warnings) be taken seriously by the New Warriors, Hindsight Lad designed a superhero costume for her, dubbed her Timeslip, and arranged for her to meet with the team while showing off her time-warping abilities, superhuman strength, fighting abilities.
-Even after this demonstration and Rina's impassioned warnings, Speedball was still dubious about her predictions, while the rest of the team did not know quite what to make of her.
-However, Timeslip's persistence convinced the Warriors to keep her around as they tried to figure out how to prevent her future vision of Speedball's death from coming to pass.
+Trying to help Rina be taken seriously by the New Warriors, Hindsight designs a superhero costume for her, dubs her Timeslip, and arranges for her to meet with the team while showing off her powers.
+Speedball is still dubious about her predictions, while the rest of the team does not know what to make of her.
+However, Timeslip's persistence convinces the Warriors to keep her around as they try to avert Speedball's death.